Measuring Evidence against Exchangeability and Group Invariance with E-values: Optimal e-values for group invariance

-To allow for such an orbit-by-orbit strategy, we must assume that we are maximizing an objective $K$ that may be decomposed into local objectives $K_O$ on each orbit $O$.
-This condition seems quite mild: it holds, for example, for the expected utility-type objectives discussed in Section \ref{sec:objectives}.
+The result assumes that we are maximizing an objective $K$ that can be decomposed into local objectives $K_O$ on each orbit.
+This condition seems quite mild, and holds for the expected utility-type objectives discussed in Section \ref{sec:objectives}.